fdsprod/Jabbers-Soulslike-Anomaly-Mod/README.md

 **TODOs**
 - Offset the radius of the PDA death location
 - Create an item that needs to be used to set a respawn point (optional with mcm)
-- Lose % of rank on death
-- Lose % of rep on death
-- Address magazin loadout support